samvv/scl.js/README.md

 `HashDict<K, V>` and `HashMutliDict<K, V>` are just generalizations of `NamedSet<T>`, so using them should be pretty straightforward.

+## Credits

+Thanks to [Wolfang de Meuter](https://soft.vub.ac.be/soft/user/128) of the [Software Langagues Lab](https://soft.vub.ac.be/soft/) for teaching me the data structures which are contained in this library and for providing a reference implementation which highly influenced this library.

 ## Support

 You might also be interested in knowing [how this library's iterators work](http://github.com/samvv/typescript-containers/wiki/Iterators).